David-Kunz/cmp-npm/README.md

 }
 ```

-- The `ignore` table allows you to filter out all versions which match one of its entries,
+- `ignore` (table): Allows you to filter out all versions which match one of its entries,
 e.g. `ignore = { 'beta', 'rc' }`.
-- The flag `only_semantic_versions = true` will filter out all versions which don't follow
+- `only_semantic_versions` (Boolean): If true, will filter out all versions which don't follow
   the `mayor.minor.patch` schema.